arpitakaushikdata/arpitakaushikdata.github.io/about.md

 published: true
 ---

-A Data enthusiast looking for new oppurtunities as Data Analyst.
 I am a graduate student pursuing  Masters in Illinois Institute of Technology.
 I have a 6 years IT Industry experience as an Information Technology Analyst with Banking, Financial and Education domain.

 ### More Information